OrkaJS

 // Basic RAG query

-const answer = await orka.ask('How do I reset my password?', {
+question: 'How do I reset my password?',

 knowledge: 'my-docs', // Name of your knowledge base